Cancer Patients and Families Pay the Price

 When Companies Are Liable

 Cancer affects people of all ages, and sometimes there is simply no explanation for the diagnosis.
-However, studies have shown that certain manufactured products increase the risk of being diagnosed with this disease.
-Roundup, Baby Powder and Zantac are just a few examples of the cancer-related legal cases that pay claims to cancer patients and families.
+However, studies have shown that certain manufactured products and exposure to known hazards increase the risk of being diagnosed with this disease.
+Roundup Weed Killer, Baby Powder, and the contaminated water at Camp LeJeune are just a few examples of the cancer-related legal cases that pay out claims to cancer patients and families.
 If you have been diagnosed with cancer and believe that your illness may have been caused by exposure to a harmful substance, you may be entitled to compensation.
 An experienced attorney can help you investigate your claim and determine whether filing a lawsuit is right for you.

 Talcum Powder Lawsuits